The Ancient Art of Dry Laid Stone

 This portable skill set is in demand by landscapers and builders alike.
 The trade requires few tools to get started.
 Other benefits of dry-laid stonework include personal creativity, fitness, and a deep connection to an ancient human experience.

-LUNCH: House-made lunches will be provided on Saturday and Sunday by Hunt Country's Farm-To-Table Kitchen.
+- Locally catered lunches will be provided on Saturday and Sunday.

 SNACKS, HYDRATION, & WINE: